-1. Focus On The Present
+1. Focus on The Present

-Maybe you’ve had a terrible relationship in the past and because of that experience, you might think that every person that comes into your life would hurt you in the same way.
+Maybe you’ve had a terrible relationship in the past and because of that experience, you might think that every person that comes into your life could hurt you in the same way.
 In a way, you are depriving yourself of the chance for happiness.

-After all, it is only during this moment which you can control your own actions.
+After all, it is only during this moment that you can control your own actions.
 When a thought keeps pestering you throughout the day, welcome its presence for a moment and then let it go.

-You need to draw back your attention to the current moment.
+You need to draw your attention back to the current moment.

 2. Learn How to Meditate

 Meditation is a great way to clear your mind and to find peace among your thoughts.
-When our minds are clouded by our worries, we are unable to focus on what really matters at the moment.
+When our minds are clouded by our worries, we are unable to focus on what really matters in the moment.